-Based on the closing price of TERP's Class A common stock of \$18.35 per share on May 8, 2020.
+- Based on the closing price of TERP's Class A common stock of \$18.35 per share on May 8, 2020.
 Based on 2019 annual distribution of \$0.8056 per share and the closing price of TERP's Class A common stock of \$18.35 per share on May 8, 2020.
-As of March 31, 2020, Brookfield and its institutional partners held ~62% of TERP's class A common stock.

-Net Operating Losses ("NOLS").
-In Cludes renewable energy facilities, net and intangible assets, net as of March 31, 2020.
-In this presentation, all information regarding megawatt ("MW") capacity represents the maximum generating capacity of a facility as expressed in (1) direct current ("DC"), for all facilities within our Solar reportable segment, and (2) alternating current ("AC") for all facilities within our Solar reportable segments.
+As of March 31, 2020, Brockfield and its institutional partners held ~62% of TERP's outstanding Class A common stock.
+Net Operating Losses (NOLs').
+Includes renewable energy facilities, net and intangible assets, net as of March 31, 2020.
+In this presentation, all information regarding megawatt ('MW') capacity represents the maximum generating capacity of a facility as expressed in (1) direct ourrent ('CPC'), for all facilities within our Solar reportable segment, and (2) alternating current ('AC') for all facilities within our Wind and Regulated Solar and Wind reportable segments.
 Includes the Delayed Projects for which AltaGas has not yet received the required third party consents, and will be transferred to TERP once such third party consents are received, subject to certain terms and conditions.
 Expressed as a percentage of total installed capacity managed.
 Based on projected revenue for 2020.
+5. - 7.